-An assistant at surgery is a provider who actively assists the physician in charge of a case in performing a surgical procedure.
-A physician, nurse practitioner, physician assistant, or clinical nurse specialist who is authorized to provide such services under state law can serve as an assistant at surgery.
+An Assistant at Surgery is a provider who actively assists the physician in charge of a case in performing a surgical procedure.
+A physician, nurse practitioner, physician assistant, or clinical nurse specialist who is authorized to provide such services under state law can serve as a surgery.

 Medicare considers advanced registered nurse practitioners (ARNP), physician assistants (PA), and clinical nurse specialists (CNS) as non-physician practitioners.
 Medicare does not recognize a registered nurse first assistant (RNFA) as a qualified Medicare provider.

 To report services of an assistant surgeon, the following surgical modifiers should be appended:

 - Modifier 80: This modifier pertains to physician’s services only.
 A physician’s surgical assistant services may be identified by adding the modifier 80 to the usual procedure code.
 This modifier describes an assistant surgeon providing full assistance to the primary surgeon, and is not intended for use by non-physician providers.